Asabeneh/30-Days-Of-HTML/readme.md

 The _html_ element is the root of the DOM tree and is the parent of _head_ and _body_.

-The DOM try has be wrapped by the html tag.
+The DOM try has to be wrapped by the html tag.

 ```html
 <!DOCTYPE html>